norc-heal/heal-app-docs/docs/datadir/pkgdir.md

 # Creating a Data Package Directory

 1. Click on the "Data Package" tab.
-2. Within the "Create" tab, select "Create New Data Package".
+2. Within the "Create" tab, select "Create New Data Package."

     <figure markdown>
         ![](../app-screenshots/create-new.png)